mmenendezg/Books/README.md

-# Git Repo for Books
+# Repository for Machine LearninBooks

 This respository is a collection of the books and exercises that I complete in my formation as a Machine Learning Engineering.